 NATURE Lab Environmental Education Center

-In 2018 we’re commencing the community-led design process for a new Environmental Education Center.
+In 2018, we commenced the community-led design process for the new Environmental Education Center.
 The Center will transform a long-abandoned building at 3319 6th Ave into a resource for the North Troy community.
-The new space will seek to empower the public with grassroots science through its community science lab.
-Additionally, we hope to find more ways the Environmental Education Center can give back to the neighborhood.
-We need your help to do this!
+The new space will seek to empower the public with grassroots science through its community science lab, Health Autonomy Clinic and Hudson Mohawk Environmental Action Network.

-More about NATURE Lab
+More about our Level 1 Community Science Lab